-The American Sign Language English Interpretation (ASLEI) Bachelor of Arts program is an accredited bachelor's degree program that prepares you to provide competent interpreting services between individuals who are deaf and use ASL as their primary means of communication and individuals who are not deaf and do not know sign language.
+The American Sign Language English Interpretation (ASLEI) program is an accredited bachelor's degree, with two emphasis options, that prepares you to provide competent interpreting services between individuals who are deaf and use ASL as their primary means of communication and individuals who are not deaf and do not know sign language.

 The ASLEI program offers two emphasis options.
-All students will learn a core of interpreting coursework and then take 18 credits of specialized coursework for their emphasis.
+You will learn a core of interpreting coursework and then take 18 credits of specialized coursework in your emphasis.
 You will study online with students and faculty from across the United States and the world.

 The community interpreting emphasis focuses on working in settings with primarily adult consumers.
 These environments include a variety of different venues within the community.

 The educational interpreting emphasis focuses on working in school settings with students who are deaf and hard of hearing.
 These include academic K-12 settings as well as extracurricular activities afforded to students.